ChrstphrHll/npc_gen/students/Andrey Rauthomyr.md

 - 1st year Assault student in Elkenval
 - shoulder length straight dark red hair that's plain, Hazel eyes, and Dark Tan skin
 - Is Trusting and Unrealistic, and has Compassion as their ideal
+- Speaks in a light, direct, sudden manner

 ### Notes